Trekking in Nepal with kids

 Our straightforward interactive map allows you to discover some of the best treks in Nepal as well as sample Nepal trekking itineraries.

 The trek to Everest Base Camp, at a dizzying 5,364m, is varied, exciting and rich in history, and it demands stamina but also patience.

 The longest of Nepalís popular trekking routes, and its most varied, the Annapurna Circuit takes almost three weeks to complete in its entirety, through paddy fields and Hindu farming communities to the Tibetan, prayer-flag strewn villages of the high Himalayas.

 Nepalís mini Annapurna circuit trek is the perfect introduction to Himalayan trekking.

 If the only peaks youíve seen are in Derbyshire, Nepalís Annapurna region will blow your mind, as this is a mountain range so vast, high and majestic that even seasoned travellers are left speechless.

-Our Nepal trekking advice from our friends in Nepal is essential reading and will help you make the most of your experience, with recommendations and tips from Nepal trekking experts.
+Our Nepal trekking advice from our friends in Nepal is essential reading and will help you make the most of your experience.

 Our responsible trekking in Nepal page lightens your load as you find to do to help.